Norton Prevention & Wellness Mobile Prevention Center

 Learn More

 The Norton Prevention & Wellness Mobile Prevention Center is a fully accessible, 40-foot mobile medical facility staffed with experienced health care providers and equipped with top-of-the-line mammography equipment and an exam room.
-The mobile unit travels to area neighborhoods to provide screening mammograms for ages 40 and older and wellness exams for women ages 21 to 65.
-To receive a mammogram on the mobile unit, you must be able to stand unassisted for 15 minutes.
+The mobile unit travels to area neighborhoods to provide screening mammograms for ages 40 and older and well-woman exams (which may include a Pap smear and/or HPV test) for women 21-65.
+To receive a mammogram on the mobile unit, you must be able to stand unassisted for 15 minutes and have not had a mammogram in the past year.

 If you require any additional testing, our dedicated team of nurses will help navigate you through the process.